poleonia/CS8395-08_CS8395-miniresearch/README.md

 ## Objective
 The aim of this project is to evaluate the coding capabilities of Generative AI models using a diverse set of mathematical problems.
 The generated problems range from sequences like Fibonacci to prime numbers, factorial calculations, arithmetic, and geometric progressions.

+## What's Interesting?

+This project offers a fresh perspective on benchmarking Generative AI models in coding tasks.
+Here's why this approach stands out:

+1. **Diverse Mathematical Models**: Instead of standard coding problems, this benchmark focuses on a variety of mathematical models.
+From sequences like Fibonacci to prime number calculations, the problems offer a blend of computational and mathematical challenges.

+2. **Automated Testing Harness**: With a prime focus on automation, the testing harness allows for seamless evaluation.
+Whether you have 10 or 10,000 problems, the script can evaluate solutions without manual intervention.

+3. **Flexibility for Expansion**: The structured format of problems makes it easy to add new challenges.
+Whether you want to introduce new mathematical concepts or increase the complexity of existing ones, the framework supports it.

+4. **Granular Feedback**: Instead of just a pass/fail status, the harness provides detailed feedback on each problem.
+This can be instrumental in understanding the strengths and weaknesses of a Generative AI model in coding tasks.

+5. **Open-Source and Collaborative**: The project is open-sourced, allowing for community-driven enhancements, extensions, and improvements.

 ## Problem Structure
 Each problem in the dataset is represented as a JSON object with the following attributes:
 - `problem_id`: A unique identifier for the problem.